 Dr. Andrea Breen

-Associate Professor of Family Relations & Human Development, Co-Lead, Families Interacting with Dogs (FIDO) research group, University of Guelph
+Associate Professor of Family Relations Human Development, University of Guelph

 Research on Families, Relationships & Well-being

 I have led education and mental health initiatives for children, youth and families in schools, children’s mental health centres, and detention settings.
 My educational background includes a B.Ed. in Secondary Education (McGill University), Ed.M. in Risk and Prevention (Harvard Graduate School of Education), and Ph.D. in Developmental Psychology & Education (University of Toronto).

 I am Principal Investigator for the collaborative SSHRC-funded project, Young Carers Coming of Age: Transitions in the Context of the Caregiving Relationship and the Caregiving during COVID-19 study.
 Recent collaborations with colleagues in Applied Human Nutrition have focused on investigating family relationships and children’s nutritional health.

 I am Co-Founder/Co-Director of the new FIDO (Families Interacting with Dogs) research group.
 Our work focuses on the intersections of risk and well-being of humans and dogs in family relationships.
 I am an ISCP-certified dog trainer, an Associate Member of the International Companion Animal Network, and supporting member of the International Association of Animal Behaviour Consultants.
 I am currently completing an Advanced Diploma in Canine Psychology and Behaviour (ISCP).
 Our family includes 2 Mexican Street Dog mixes, Ash and Esme.